ArturoPinar/NLP-EIT-DSC-IS-project/README.md

   - d) Say goodbye to the application that will say goodbye to you also.
   - e) Quit from the application just typing in the prompt the word "quit".

+## IMPORTANT:
+The dataset is provided in a small version in this repo ("news_short.csv") since the original dataset is bigger than the size supported for uploading files in Github.
+However, the original dataset can be downloaded from the following link: https://www.kaggle.com/snapcrack/all-the-news and there download any file provided there.